ekino/docker-neo4j-cluster/README.md

 `WARNING: Before you proceed, be aware the 'clear' argument kills and rm all docker containers !`

-For convinience, you can use the helper.sh file to remove old or running container, build new images, start the new containers and/or check the cluster configuration.
+For convenience, you can use the helper.sh file to remove old or running container, build new images, start the new containers and/or check the cluster configuration.

 Arguments :